-The SL3 is a dual personality device.
+The SL2 is a dual personality device.
 When using Serato Scratch Live, proprietary Serato Audio Research drivers are used in place of Rane ASIO (Windows) and Core Audio (Mac) drivers.
-The included Bane drivers are used when Scratch Live is not running.
+The included Rane drivers are used when Scratch Live is not running.

-Rane ASIO and Core Audio drivers allow the SL3 to act as a 6-playback and 6-record external USB sound card for use with multiple third-party software applications supporting Core Audio or ASIO.
+Rane ASIO and Core Audio drivers allow the SL2 to act as a 4-in 4-out external USB sound card for use with multiple third-party software applications that support Core Audio or ASIO.
 ASIO and Core Audio drivers are multi-client, meaning they allow multiple applications on a computer to share the device at the same time.
 ASIO and Core Audio drivers are not available on a machine when Scratch Live is running.